Finnish town of Ii sets the pace for green Europe

 Ii, with a population of 10 000, reduced its CO2 emissions by half during 2007–2015, which was the fastest rate in the country.
 This initiated the InnoHiili project in 2015.

-“We are solving a global problem in Ii, in a way that can be duplicated in any small municipality,” says Johannes Helama, executive director of PROTO.
+“We are solving a global problem in Ii, in a way that can be duplicated in any small municipality,” says Johannes Helama, executive director of PROTO, in a release.
 “Sizewise we represent the majority of Europe’s municipalities.
 That might be part of the reason we did so well in the competition.”

 Ii now strives to hit the Finnish Environment Institute’s climate target of reducing emissions by 80 per cent by 2030, which is 10 years ahead of time and more than 30 years faster than the EU climate target.